 Topeka participates in the ACCRA Cost of Living Index study which measures differences between areas in the cost of consumer goods and services, excluding taxes and non-consumer expenditures, for professional and managerial households in the top income quintile.

-The study is based on more than 60 items, for which prices are collected quarterly by the Greater Topeka Chamber of Commerce or similar organization in each participating urban area.
+The study is based on more than 60 items, for which prices are collected quarterly by the Greater Topeka Partnership or similar organization in each participating urban area.
 The composite index is based on six components–housing, utilities, grocery items, transportation, health care, and miscellaneous goods and services.
 Small differences should not be interpreted as showing any measurable difference, according to ACCRA.

 “Our cost of living is attractive when compared to communities on the east and west coasts, as well as cities in the Midwest,” says Molly Howey, senior vice president of economic development.
 “We are pleased to see Topeka/Shawnee County getting recognition as a great place to live and work that is cost-pleasing to the family budget.
-Our housing costs continue to be very affordable and we’re pleased this study confirms our belief that Topeka offers a quality living experience at a below average cost.
+Our housing costs continue to be very affordable and we’re pleased this study confirms our belief that Topeka offers a quality living experience at a below average cost.”